aarcher19/portfolio/README.md

 ## React Projects

 [React To-Do App](https://github.com/aarcher19/React-To-Do-App)
 This To-Do app is my first project built using React.
-When completed it will allow you to add, manage, delete and complete tasks in a user-friendly interface.
+You can add, manage, delete and complete tasks in a user-friendly interface.

 ## JS Projects